 “An incomparable talent and force”, from Shuud.mn.
 She also received praise from publications like TNE Magazine, NEWSWEEK Mongolia, and Trailer Music Vibe, and appeared on international television and radio broadcasts as a performer and as a guest.

 The upcoming “Voices of the Empire” vocal library from premier award winning virtual instrument makers East West Sounds / Quantum Leap is made of Úyanga’s distinctive ethnic vocals inspired by Mongolian traditional “Urtiin Duu”, Bulgarian and Eastern vocal traditions.

 Úyanga studied voice performance at the prestigious Berklee College of Music as the first Mongolian at the institution.
 During that time, she represented Mongolia and Asia in the “Rhythm of the Universe” and performed as a vocal soloist at the Boston Symphony Hall with the Video Game Orchestra, for Harvard honoring Bill and Chelsea Clinton for their health work award ceremony, press conferences at the Paramount Theatre for Outside the Box Festival and more.
 She also won several awards with her own band, and performed with Grammy Award winner Angelique Kidjo and the Women of the World, and Grammy and American Music Award nominated artist Blu Cantrell.

-When she is not working as a soundtrack vocalist, Úyanga loves creating multi-instrumental live experiences with dilruba, sitar, frame drum, guitar, and bulbul tarang to name a few.
+When she is not working as a soundtrack vocalist, Úyanga creates unique multi-instrumental live performances with dilruba, sitar, frame drum, guitar, and bulbul tarang to name a few.